| Access All Areas interview, broadcast on ABC in Australia in January 2004. Transcribed

 Clip of DW: "I'd like to thank ABC and Artists Series for giving me the opportunity to play a charcter whose wardrobe

+I was actually interested in purchasing after the shoot" (audience laughs).
 And just one year later, Wenham stepped into the shoes of psychopath Brett Sprague in the terrifying film The Boys

 (clip from The Boys.
 Brett Sprague saying "I thought about you a lot while I was away.
 You know something,